ThierryGuegan/com.castsoftware.uc.telon/README.md

 * Avoid using READ statement without AT END clause
 * Check alphanumeric data before moving them into numeric data
 * Variables defined in Working-Storage section must be initialized before to be read

+## Supported DBMS servers
+CSS

+## Changelog

+1.0.0 : ...
+1.0.2 : ...
+1.0.4 : various fix and changes consecutive to new deployments.
+Take into account other versions of Telon